wh0oo/portal_frame_whitelist/README.md

 * Add custom blocks to Nether portal frames
 * Mix whitelisted blocks with obsidian
 * Use multiple different whitelisted blocks in the same frame
-* Change the whitelist without restarting the server
+* Update the whitelist without restarting the server
-* Invalid block IDs are ignored and logged instead of breaking the mod

 ## Config